Whenever I’m craving quick and flavorful low carb chicken recipes, this zucchini enchiladas recipe always comes to mind as a favorite.

 Meal Prepping Tips

 This zucchini enchiladas recipe is incredible for a whole week of healthy dinners.
-Bake as directed, then separate into individual containers for a whole stack of fast, low carb dinners.
+Bake as directed, then separate into individual containers for a whole stack of fast, Mexican chicken dinners.

 Reheat in the oven, toaster oven or microwave, and add toppings!
 Dinner is served!